Yazmak User Manual

 Toggle Word Wrap

-Toggle word wrap on or off for the current tab only; default is on.
+Toggle word wrap on or off for the current tab only; default state is on.

 This option is not saved in the view configuration.